anpawo/Mary/Documentation/Formal description of our language's grammar.md

 ; An identifier is a sequence of letters or digits starting with a letter.

 <constraint_def> ::= "type" <whitespace> <identifier> <whitespace> "=" <whitespace> <type> <whitespace> "|" <whitespace> <type> <whitespace>? ";"
+; Defines a type constraint as a union of two or more types.

 <constraint> ::= <identifier>